Wotcnt/Polyrifringence-Engine/README.md

 Refine Performance Gradually: Every adjustment brings you closer to the theoretical maximum for your hardware, without overreaching prematurely.

-Discover Hidden Variables: Often, small changes bring up larger questions or reveal overlooked factors—whether they’re technical constraints or subtle interactions between hardware and symbolic computation.
+Discover Hidden Variables: Often, small changes bring up larger questions or reveal overlooked factors - whether they’re technical constraints or subtle interactions between hardware and symbolic computation.

 Enhance Flexibility: Incremental steps create more resilient systems, where performance tuning is adaptable as new insights emerge or hardware changes occur.